junzhaohu/project/final project outline.md

-In order to build the database we downloaded for On-Time Performance, we downloaded the "Prezipped File" for November and December 2013 from
+In order to build the database we downloaded for On-Time Performance, we downloaded the zipped File for November and December 2013 from

 ```r